lucasverdelho/Terminal_Randomizer/README.md

 C:\Users\{user}\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\
 ```

-If you find the settings.json file, just go over to the input.txt file, and change the user there as well.
+If you find the settings.json file using this path, just go over to the input.txt file, and change the user there as well.

 I recommend using the voidtools' **Everything Search** for this, but the terminal executable is generally located in the path i have included in the **WinTerminal_Run.bat file**, being called **"wt.exe"**.